eagle-dai/practical-computer-vision/docs/review_questions.md

 d) To convert the PyTorch tensor into an equivalent NumPy array for compatibility with other libraries.

-## Video 4 - Neural Network Fundamentals
+## Video 4 - Introduction to Neural Networks
 * [Watch Video 4 on YouTube](https://youtu.be/-hLo6ueEQdw?si=LFeJOYpPDSFILRly)

 ### **What is the purpose of training a neural network?**